MooreThreads/RetinaGS/README.md

   Initial and Final 3D position learning rate, 1.6 × 10<sup>-4</sup> to 1.6 × 10<sup>-6</sup> by default.
 Since the primitives are initialized with relatively accurate position parameters from MVS, we reduce the learning rate for the position parameters in all primitives from 1.6 × 10<sup>-6</sup> to 1.6 × 10<sup>-8</sup> with a exponential decay function

   #### --densify_until_iter
-  Iteration where densification stops, ```15000``` by default and ```0``` for abandon.
+  Specifies the iteration at which densification stops, defaulting to 15,000 and set to 0 to disable.

   #### --points3D
-  Specify the point cloud file used for initialization.
+  The point cloud file used for initialization.

   #### --pointcloud_sample_rate
-  Specify the downsampling rate at initialization; if N is provided, use 1/N of the point cloud.
-Consider increasing the downsampling ratio when using MVS initialization if there is not enough GPU memory.
+  Sets the downsampling rate at initialization; for instance, providing N uses 1/N of the point cloud.
+Increase the downsampling ratio when using MVS initialization if GPU memory is insufficient.

   #### --SPLIT_MODEL
-  Output individual ply files for each submodel plus interface information; consider adding this flag to improve read and write overhead when there are too many GS.
+  Enables reading individual ply files for each submodel plus interface information, which can reduce read and write overhead with numerous GS.

-  #### --NOT_SHRAE_GS_INFO
-  By dafult, we transmit interface GS via communication, achieving the equivalent of single-GPU training results in formulation together with alpha-blending splitting.
-  When the --SPLIT_MODEL flag is enabled, consider adding the --NOT_SHARE_GS_INFO flag to slightly speed up training and reduce GPU memory usage.

 </details>
 <br>

 ### Multi-node Training

-We provide shell scripts to start or stop multi-node training, which can be found in the `multi_node_cmds/` directory.
+Shell scripts for starting or stopping multi-node training are available in the multi_node_cmds/ directory.
 <br>